Social Security Common Conditions: Respiratory Illnesses

 What Is a Respiratory Illness Disability?

-The Social Security Administration defines a respiratory illness as disabling when medical evidence proves a condition prevents the sufferer from performing their job duties and prohibits them from doing other types of work as well.
+The Social Security Administration defines a respiratory illness as disabling when medical evidence proves a condition prevents the sufferer from performing their duties and prohibits them from doing other work.
 Some of the most common respiratory illnesses that may qualify for Social Security Disability (SSD) benefits include:

-• Chronic Pulmonary Insufficiency- These are impairments caused by chronic disorders of the respiratory system.
-They cause the permanent loss of pulmonary function, which results in coughing, wheezing, chest pain, and exertion.
+• Chronic Pulmonary Insufficiency – These are impairments caused by chronic respiratory system disorders.
+They cause permanent loss of pulmonary function, which results in coughing, wheezing, chest pain, and exertion.

 What Should I Do if I Suffer From a Respiratory Illness?

 If you suffer from a respiratory illness that prevents you from working, it may be wise to talk to a qualified Social Security Disability lawyer.
-He or she will be able to answer any questions you have regarding your legal rights to compensation for your condition and can also help you prepare your case.
+He or she will be able to answer any questions regarding your legal rights to compensation for your condition and help you prepare your case.

 We’re Here To Help